dmoore5050/SaisonBuilder/README.md

 This will bring up a graphic with the following options:

-    > To learn about the saison style, use --about
+    > To learn about the saison style, use --style
+    > To learn about more advanced saison techniques use --techniques
+    > To learn about specific saison ingredients use --ingredients
-    > To design a new recipe, use --build <recipe_name>
+    > To design a new recipe, use --build
-    > To list previously saved recipes, use --saved
+    > To list preloaded and previously saved recipes, use --list
-    > To access a specific previously saved recipe, use --open <recipe_name>
+    > To access an existing recipe, use --open <recipe_name>
+    > To modify an existing recipe, use --modify <recipe_name>
+    > To save a new or modified recipe, use --save <recipe_name>
+    > To delete and existing recipe, use --delete <recipe_name>
+    > To return to this menu, use --menu

 To begin a new design session: